gkz/LiveScript/README.md

 - `do` block can now work as a pair of normal parentheses.
 - Improved _ACI_ (automatic comma insertion): `f {} [] x` -> `f({}, [], x);`
 - Improved _ADI_ (automatic dot insertion): `@@0'!'` -> `arguments[0]['!'];`
-- Multi-line block on the RHS of object property now works as an implicit array.
+- Multiline block on the RHS of object property now works as an implicit array.
 - Heregexes now support dynamic flags: `/// x #{? y } ///` -> `RegExp('x', y);`
 - Enabled compound _accessigns_: `a.+=b` -> `a += a.b;`
 - `...` in array destructuring (same as `...[]`) now skips items rather than `slice`ing them. ([coffee#870](https://github.com/jashkenas/coffee-script/issues/870))